ncmoliver/athletic_sales_analysis/README.md

 ## Overview

 This analysis focuses on refining and dissecting athletic sales data for a company.
-The process involved merging dataframes, standardizing and adjusting column names, and filtering large datasets to enhance readability for users.
+The process involved merging dataframes, standardizing and adjusting column names, and filtering large datasets to pin point specific statistics, organize data, and enhance overall readability.
 Utilizing the groupby() and pivot_table() functions, several key insights were obtained, including:

 - The region with the highest product sales
 - The region generating the most revenue